dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 ## Azure SignalR Service

-We recommend using the [Azure SignalR Service](xref:signalr/scale#azure-signalr-service) for Blazor Server apps.
-The service works in conjunction with the app's Blazor Hub for scaling up a Blazor Server app to a large number of concurrent SignalR connections.
+We recommend using the [Azure SignalR Service](xref:signalr/scale#azure-signalr-service) for server-side Blazor apps.
+The service works in conjunction with the app's Blazor Hub for scaling up a server-side Blazor app to a large number of concurrent SignalR connections.
 In addition, the SignalR Service's global reach and high-performance data centers significantly aid in reducing latency due to geography.

 > [!IMPORTANT]
 > When [WebSockets](https://wikipedia.org/wiki/WebSocket) are disabled, Azure App Service simulates a real-time connection using HTTP Long Polling.
 HTTP Long Polling is noticeably slower than running with WebSockets enabled, which doesn't use polling to simulate a client-server connection.
 In the event that Long Polling must be used, you may need to configure the maximum poll interval (`MaxPollIntervalInSeconds`), which defines the maximum poll interval allowed for Long Polling connections in [Azure SignalR Service](#azure-signalr-service) if the service ever falls back from WebSockets to Long Polling.
 If the next poll request does not come in within `MaxPollIntervalInSeconds`, Azure SignalR Service cleans up the client connection.
 Note that Azure SignalR Service also cleans up connections when cached waiting to write buffer size is greater than 1 MB to ensure service performance.
 Default value for `MaxPollIntervalInSeconds` is 5 seconds.
 The setting is limited to 1-300 seconds.
 >
-> **We recommend using WebSockets for Blazor Server apps deployed to Azure App Service.** The [Azure SignalR Service](xref:signalr/scale#azure-signalr-service) uses WebSockets by default.
+> **We recommend using WebSockets for server-side Blazor apps deployed to Azure App Service.** The [Azure SignalR Service](xref:signalr/scale#azure-signalr-service) uses WebSockets by default.
 If the app doesn't use the Azure SignalR Service, see <xref:signalr/publish-to-azure-web-app#configure-the-app-in-azure-app-service>.
 >
 > For more information, see:
 >